 I first met Mandy and Mark at a wedding fair earlier in the year, and they were lucky enough to win 50% off their full day wedding photography too!
 I'm always keen to encourage pre-wedding sessions before the wedding, especially if people are a little uneasy or not used to being in front of the camera.
 It's always an added bonus if this happens during golden hour too!
 We were blessed with some lovely light along the Leas in Folkestone, before we headed down the famed zigzag path to the coastal park and finally the beach for some really dramatic shots as the sun set.
 Mandy and Mark were great fun to photograph and soon got into the swing of things.
 It's great to know they'll be more relaxed on their wedding day now!

 It's been some time since I was involved in a big styled shoot, as they can be difficult to organise and find suitable suppliers for, so I was particularly excited when everyone came together for this epic full day at the gorgeous Nurstead Court near Meopham in Kent.
 This was a real collaborative effort and the other suppliers played a key role in making this all come together.
 We had the lovely Petra Ashby as our bride for the day, modelling three different dresses to create distinct looks, all with their own details and flowers.
 Later in the afternoon her partner arrived for those perfect couples photos just as the sun was setting.
 This was a great day and the chance to work with some very talented people.
-The English Wedding Blog will also be featuring this shoot in early November, so keep an eye out for the article!
+The English Wedding Blog has also featured this shoot as inspiration for an English country house wedding!

 I headed up to Judds Folly on the outskirts of Faversham on another very warm summer's day for Kelly & Stuart's wedding back in July.
 They were definitely embracing the sunshine with the plethora of sunflowers in their decor and details!
 This is my first time at Judd's Folly and I was really impressed by the staff, food and the venue as a whole - a real hidden gem!
 Kelly and Stuart were stars too, of course, totally chilled and I had a great time getting some gorgeous photos of the two of them, as well as all the super fun shots getting involved with their friends and family during the day.
 This was the last of my July 2018 weddings and a great way to round off a busy month!
 What a fantastic day, and I'm sure the party continued well into the evening after I had left.